-The Project has gained interest and feedback from a diverse range of stakeholders including but not limited to residents, road users, businesses, organisations and community groups.
-Key messages will be updated as the project develops to maintain consistency in approach and enable all members of the community to receive the most up to date and accurate information.
+The Project has gained interest and feedback from a diverse range of stakeholders including, but not limited to, residents, road users, businesses, organisations and community groups.
+Key messages are updated as the Project develops to maintain consistency in approach and enable all members of the community to receive the most up to date and accurate information.

-Based on the feedback received to date, we have extracted some of the key issues and topics which are of interest to the community and provided the key messages in response to these below.
-We have also extracted some of the key concerns raised about potential impacts during construction and outlined how we propose to mitigate and manage these.
+Based on the feedback received to date including feedback received during Modification 1, we have included some of the key concerns and issues raised about potential impacts during construction and outlined how we propose to mitigate and manage these below.

-The below list is not exhaustive and we encourage members of the community with key issues or concerns to review the project team's detailed responses provided in the Submissions Report or alternatively to contact the project team.
+The below list is not exhaustive and we encourage members of the community with key issues or concerns to review the project team's detailed responses provided in the Submissions Report, refer to frequently asked questions on the Warringah Freeway Upgrade portal or Western Harbour Tunnel portal or alternatively to contact the project team.